Fuseteam/docs.ubports.com/contribute/documentation.rst

 * then "_build/html/..index.html",
 * and finally on "Go to start page".

-Now you can browse a complete build of the UBports docs site with your contribution included.
+Now you can browse a complete build of the UBports docs site online with your contribution included.
 Double check whether your changes look ok.

 Alternative methods to contribute